22.7 C

 3. Aggressive or Withdrawn Behavior

 A pet that becomes snappy or withdrawn is likely experiencing emotional turmoil.
 Dogs might growl or snap, while cats could hiss or hide under the bed.
-Even the most affectionate pets can retreat when overwhelmed.
+When they are overstimulated, even the most loving pets may withdraw.

 Look out for sudden disinterest in toys, avoiding interaction, or even aggression toward familiar people or other pets.